Nobita006/Fintech-Backend/README.md

 ## Design Decisions and Assumptions

 ### 1. Authentication
 - For simplicity, the project uses a mock JWT token for authentication.
-In a production environment, a real JWT token should be generated using a library like `jsonwebtoken`.
+In a production environment, a real JWT token will be generated using a library like `jsonwebtoken`.

 ### 2. Password Handling
 - Passwords are hashed using `bcrypt`.